Chromuhlink/isamironline/README.md

-This is a My Current Homepage!
+### This is a My Current Homepage!
 ## Big thank you toooo

-Takuya Matsuyama whose tutorial and template that is open source. https://www.craftz.dog/
+Takuya Matsuyama whose tutorial and template I've used, it is open source. https://www.craftz.dog/